robinostlund/homeassistant-volkswagencarnet/README.md

 * Add the component again as per below (install+configuration)

 ### Install with HACS (recommended)
 Do you you have [HACS](https://community.home-assistant.io/t/custom-component-hacs) installed?
-Just search for Volkswagen We Connect and install it direct from HACS.
+Just search for Volkswagen Connect and install it direct from HACS.
 HACS will keep track of updates and you can easly upgrade this component to latest version.

 ### Install manually
 Make sure you have an account on Volkswagen Connect.